zmoon/PyABC2/docs/index.md

 Then look at the [example notebooks](examples/types.ipynb).

+If you have a feature request or find a bug, feel free to open an issue [on GitHub](https://github.com/zmoon/PyABC2/issues).
-To contribute to this project, see the [instructions for developers](dev.md).
+To contribute code to this project, see the [instructions for developers](dev.md).

 ## Credits